The Digital Equipment Corporation PDP–7

 1. S#47, is a minimal configuration system at a museum in Australia owned by Max Burnet, who has kindly provided photos and information about the system and DEC Australia in general.
 The Computer History Museum (Mountain View, California), also have several photos of PDP–7 systems in manufacture including two views of #47 that was shipped to the Australian Atomic Energy Commission.

 2. S#113, at the University of Oregon was operated by Dr. Harlan Lefevre until his retirement when it was decommissioned and donated to the Paul G. Allen PDPplanet collection.
 It is believed this machine was still fully operational after nearly 40 years with some 65,000 hours (or 7½ years continuous) of use logged[4].
-It was due to be recommissioned in 2009, however this was eventually completed during 2010, see the Living Computer Museum website.
+It was due to be recommissioned in 2009, however this was eventually completed during 2010, see the Living Computer Museum website, (as of July 2024 this site is offline).
+We have since heard that the LCM has ceased operation.

 3. S#115, is apparently undergoing restoration in Oslo, Norway by Tore Sinding Bekkedal, but it is believed that as this machine had most of its guts modified to TTL 74 series logic at some point in its life, which was then recovered when the machine was decommissioned, bringing it back to full operation was not possible.